-We adopted FIN 48 on September 30, 2007, the first day of the 2008 fiscal year, and, as a result, recognized a \$925,000 decrease to opening retained earnings from the cumulative effect of adoption.
-As of September 27, 2008, the total amount of gross unrecognized tax benefits is \$1,735,000, all of which would impact our effective tax rate over time, if recognized.
+On September 30, 2007, the first day of the 2008 fiscal year, we recognized a \$925,000 decrease to opening retained earnings from the cumulative effect of recognizing a liability for uncertain tax positions.
+As of September 26, 2009, the total amount of gross unrecognized tax benefits is \$1,895,000, all of which would impact our effective tax rate over time, if recognized.
 We recognize interest and penalties related to income tax matters as a part of the provision for income taxes.
-As of September 27, 2008, the Company had \$588,000 of accrued interest and penalties.
-During the year ended September 27, 2008, we recognized \$6,000 of penalties and interest.
+The Company had \$742,000 and \$588,000 of accrued interest and penalties as of September 26, 2009 and September 27, 2008, respectively.
+We recognized \$3,000 and \$6,000 of penalties and interest in the years ended September 26, 2009 and September 27, 2008, respectively.
 A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows:

 (in thousands)

-Balance at September 30, 2007 \$1,925
+Balance at September 27, 2008 \$1,735

 Additions based on tax positions

-related to the current year -
+related to the current year 246

-Additions for tax positions of prior years 190

-Reductions for tax positions of prior years (338)
+Reductions for tax positions of prior years (86)

-Settlements (42)
+Settlements

-Balance at September 27, 2008 \$1,735
+Balance at September 26, 2009 \$1,895

-In addition to our federal tax return and tax returns for Mexico and Canada, we file tax returns in all states that have a corporate income tax with virtually all open for examination for three to four years.
+In addition to our federal tax return and tax returns for Mexico and Canada, we file tax returns in all states that have a corporate income tax.
+Virtually all the returns noted above are open for examination for three to four years.